211-Connect/boundaries.io-sdk/README.md

 # Boundaries.io SDK

-boundaries.io is an easy to use HTTP api that allows you to retrieve geography polygons in GeoJSON format.
-This package is not affiliated with boundaries.io and is an ongoing project to bring all endpoints from boundaries.io in to a simple sdk.
+boundaries-io is an easy to use HTTP api that allows you to retrieve geography polygons in GeoJSON format.
+This package is not affiliated with boundaries-io and is an ongoing project to bring all endpoints from boundaries-io in to a simple sdk.

 [![MIT License](https://img.shields.io/apm/l/atomic-design-ui.svg?)](https://github.com/tterb/atomic-design-ui/blob/master/LICENSEs)